Stewie23/humhub2civicrm/README.md

 ## 🧪 Connection Test

 In the module settings, you can run a connection test to verify that your CiviCRM API credentials are working.
-Enhanced user feedback is planned.
+Improved feedback and diagnostics are planned.

 ---